jtr13/EDAV/docs/04-histogram.md

 <img src="04-histogram_files/figure-html/ggplot-hist-1.png" width="672" />

-The ggplot version is a little more complicated on the surface, but you get more power and control as a result. **Note**: as shown above, ggplot expects a dataframe, so if you are getting an error where "R doesn't know what to" like this:
+The ggplot version is a little more complicated on the surface, but you get more power and control as a result. **Note**: as shown above, ggplot expects a dataframe, so if you are getting an error where "R doesn't know what to do" like this:

 ![ggplot dataframe error](images/ggplot_df_error.png)